Last week, the January/February issue of Mississippi Magazine came in the mail. And that means one thing:

 That’s right.
 The Ole Miss Pride of the South band was hired to to come to the wedding:

 If you have ever been to an Ole Miss game, the band plays this right after the Rebel Walk and just before kickoff.
-It puts even grown men in tears (a movie from our last game here)!

 The post about last year’s issue is here.